-Nigel Allfrey B Comm, BEc (appointed 30 September 2016)
+Nigel Allfrey B Comm, BEc

 Nigel has several decades of business experience in the Australian and International Finance industry.
 He was Co-founder and CEO of Impact Investing Pty Ltd, a Sydney based Funds Management Financial Services Technology company that achieved global success and recognition.
 Prior to that he held senior portfolio management positions with leading fund management firms BlackRock and Bankers Trust.
 Today Nigel is Principal of the Caana Group, a private wealth management firm.